lilygannon/pfda_finalProject_GannonLily/src/proposal.md

   1. Create the game function.
   2. Tidy up the code and project folders.
 Make sure I have all of my deliverables
+  3. If i can figure out how to save the animation with a key press and save the animation with a transparent background